Common Questions about Academic Advising

 What is the catalog used for?

-The catalog is your resource for all academic requirements, including major/minor details and General Education courses.
+The academic catalog is your resource for all academic requirements, including major/minor details and Core Curriculum courses.
 It also outlines university policies that apply throughout your degree program at AU.